 The last stretch will take you from Marble Rock across Hwy 34 into the back roads of Kingston.
 It can be a windy stretch but minimal traffic as you pass endless cow fields before you see some signs of life at the Colonnade Golf and Country Club.
 No banquet party here yet but you are getting close to the finish as you head south on Joyceville back towards Hwy 2 into the home stretch.
 Riders will continue along Hwy 2 back into Kingston and the Woolen Mill finish area.
 There will be nothing better than the view coming back into Kingston from Fort Henry hill.
 It literally is all downhill from here.
 You did it!
 Now come and celebrate with a beverage, food, and music.

-Route Option 2: Kingston to The Islands and Back
+Route Option 2: Kingston to The Islands and Back (120km)

 Not ready for the full loop?
 Well…this loop includes a good portion of the big loop with a reduced view of the islands.
 Riders start in Kingston with the Big Loop riders and head onto the Thousand Island Parkway.
 But instead of taking the full ride of the Parkway you will turn left at the 50km marker onto Escott Rockport Rd and head north to join onto the big loop course at Blue Mountain.
-This section is beautiful riding.
+This section is a beautiful ride.
 Lots of trees, farm roads and historic buildings along the way.
 Depending on your pace you may even join back up with the speedy big loop riders as you return to the big loop course loop going through historic Marble Rock, past the Colonnade Golf and Country Club and back along Hwy 2 to the finish at the mill.
 A great ride and a nice bridge to doing the big loop.
 One of my personal favourite rides.

-Route Option 3: Touching The Islands
+Route Option 3: Touching The Islands (80km)

 This ride is a great starter ride to keep you committed to summer training.
 It’s a beauty as it starts in Kingston with the 120km and 160 km group.
 You go all the way into the islands but turn left on Cliffe Rd at the 35 km marker.
 You will then head north into Eden Grove and Marble Rock and join onto the other two rides again.
 This ride is basically the start and finish loops of the big loop with a touch of the islands.
 It is a great way to get a taste of wanting to do the big loop in the future so you can experience the full thousand islands.
 A great loop to be part of the Thousand Islands Gran Fondo.